AndyStubbs/AndysWebGames/README.md

 # Andy's Web Games

-Welcome to AndysWebGames, a virtual operating system inspired by the classic Windows 9x era!
+Welcome to AndysWebGames, a virtual operating system inspired by the classic Windows 9x era.
 This web-based OS hosts a portfolio of projects, including apps, games, and tools.
 Interact with it just like a real operating system—using a mouse and keyboard—featuring a taskbar, desktop icons, and draggable windows.

 ---